zephyrproject-rtos/hal_stm32/lib/stm32wba/README.rst

 	* host_stack.c is moved to zephyr/soc/st/stm32/stm32wbax/hci_if folder

 	* linklayer_plat.c is splitted in two files:
-	- linklayer_plat.c in ble or IEEE802154 subfolders in hal/stm32/lib/stm32wba
+	- linklayer_plat.c in RF_Integration subfolder in hal/stm32/lib/stm32wba
    - linklayer_plat_adapt.c in zephyr/soc/st/stm32/stm32wbax/hci_if

 	* ll_sys_if.c is splitted in two files:
-	- ll_sys_if.c in ble or IEEE802154 subfolders in hal/stm32/lib/stm32wba
+	- ll_sys_if.c in RF_Integration subfolder in hal/stm32/lib/stm32wba
    - ll_sys_if_adapt.c in zephyr/soc/st/stm32/stm32wbax/hci_if